Clinic Updates

 Browse the clinic webpages and comparison chart to learn more about them -- particularly requirements such as a prerequisite or third-year practice eligibility.
 Think broadly about what experience you can take away from a clinic -- don't limit yourself to clinics that are directly in your planned practice area.
 Be sure to look at the course schedules for the clinic compared to other courses you need to take, to avoid schedule conflicts.
 (You must attend the scheduled seminar and there cannot be any overlap with another course.)

 We recommend ranking more than one clinic to ensure that you will end up with a clinic experience.
 Students who participated in the clinic lottery but did not end up enrolled in a clinic in the past either ranked only one very popular clinic, or had not satisfied a prerequisite.
-Nevertheless, the majority of students who participated were enrolled in a clinic.
+Nevertheless, the great majority of students who participated were enrolled in a clinic.
 If you rank 2-4 clinics, you are very likely to be enrolled in one of them.

 Can I drop a clinic after I am enrolled?